-- 5.19 A badger sett was found in mixed woodland in the north-west section of the site during the PEA and the landscape on-site and across connected areas of Lancing Strategic Gap provides suitable areas for sett building and extensive areas for foraging. - 5.20 In order to assess the use of the site by badger a survey should be carried out in all areas of suitable on-site sett-building and foraging habitat to look for signs and evidence of this species.
-Survey effort should also include suitable off-site and accessible areas of the site boundary. - 5.21 In line with current methodology holes in the ground attributed to badger should be classified as well used, partially used or disused and setts should be classified as main, annexe, subsidiary and outlier (Cresswell et al, 1990; Wilson et al, 1997).
+- 5.20 Whilst no direct evidence of badgers was found during the PEA habitats on-site and across connected areas of Lancing Strategic Gap provide suitable areas for sett building and extensive areas for foraging. - 5.21 In order to assess the use of the site by badger a survey should be carried out in all areas of suitable on-site sett-building and foraging habitat to look for signs and evidence of this species.
+Survey effort should also include suitable off-site and accessible areas of the site boundary. - 5.22 In line with current methodology, holes in the ground attributed to badger should be classified as well used, partially used or disused, and setts should be classified as main, annexe, subsidiary and outlier (Cresswell et al, 1990; Wilson et al, 1997).
 Surveys to identify setts should be carried out in the winter while surveys to establish the level of foraging and the likely impact of loss of foraging habitat and mitigation required should be conducted in the summer.